Zywave/booster/src/_areas/design-system/components/tables.md

 ### Vertical column dividers

-Add vertical column dividers minimally, only if extra clarity is required or there are many columns and too close together.
+Add vertical columns if extra clarity is needed to differentiate between columns.
+Vertical columns are also helpful when the table has many columns.

 ![Example of a table with vertical column dividers. ](/images/table-columndividers.svg "Example of a table with vertical column dividers. ")

 ### Row banding

-Add row banding minimally, only if the rows become hard to follow, when the data is complex, there is considerable space between columns, or the user is required to scroll horizontally.
+Add row banding if the rows become hard to follow, when the data is complex, when there is considerable space between columns, or the table requires horizontal scrolling.

 Row banding can distort the meaning of the data by highlighting every other row to the detriment of neighboring rows and can cause user distraction.